taxmalalas0001/taxmalalas0001/README.md

 ## Hello There 👋

-I am a Greek Tech enthusiast currently using NixOS.
+I am a Greek Tech enthusiast currently using CachyOS.

 ## Current Skills